Malnutrition

 Diagnosis Document Code:

-Physician to document severity of malnutrition in progress note and add diagnosis to hospital problem list
+Physician to document severity of malnutrition in progress note and add diagnosis to hospital diagnosis list

 “Failure to Thrive” codes at the same level as “Mild Malnutrition”